Reading: Advanced Textual Analysis: C1 Lesson 2: Identifying Logical Fallacies and Weaknesses in Arguments

 1. Ad Hominem (Personal Attack)

-The Flaw: Instead of attacking the opponent's argument or idea, the person attacks the opponent themselves (their character, their background, their motives).
+The Flaw: Instead of attacking an idea, the person attacks the opponent themselves (their character, background, etc.).

-Example: "Ms. Davy has proposed a plan to create a new public park.
+"Ms. Davy has proposed a new public park.
 But she only moved to our town six years ago, so what does she really know about what's best for our community?"

-Analysis: This is an ad hominem2 attack.
-It ignores the actual plan for the park and instead attacks Ms. Davy for being a relative newcomer.
-The argument is weak because where a person is from has no logical connection to the quality of their ideas.
+Analysis: This ignores the park plan and instead attacks Ms. Davy for being a newcomer.
+Where a person is from has no logical connection to the quality of their ideas.

 2. The Straw Man Fallacy

-The Flaw: Misrepresenting, simplifying, or exaggerating an opponent's argument to make it easier to attack.
-You aren't arguing against their real position, but a weaker, "straw man" version you created.
+The Flaw: Misrepresenting or exaggerating an opponent's argument to make it easier to attack.

 Politician A: "We should modestly increase the budget for environmental protection."